dokuwiki/translate.dokuwiki.org/README.md

     php app/console doctrine:schema:update --force
     php app/console dokuwiki:setup

-The the website is availible at web/app_dev.php
+The website is available at web/app_dev.php

 To run the Unittests you need to have PHPUnit installed and the application configured.
 Run the tests with: